Logistics is a multifunctional program created to implement control over all the working stages of a courier delivery service.

-A delivery planning includes several steps: choosing orders (step 1), choosing transport (step 2), and routes building (step 3).
+Delivery planning includes several steps: choosing orders (step 1), choosing transport (step 2), and routes building (step 3).
 The steps on delivery planning are performed using such interface elements as table (top part of the working area), map (bottom right part), and information block (bottom left part).

 Some peculiarities of a delivery planning:

 Information on a particular element can be viewed directly from the map.
 To do so, summon a tooltip by clicking a necessary element.
 Moreover, the map can be used as a means of choosing orders.
-To choose elements on the map, use <ctrl> + click combination.
-To select several elements, hold <shift> and point out the area with the necessary elements on the map.
+To select elements on the map, hold the Ctrl key and click on the required element.
+To select several elements, hold Shift and point out the area with the necessary elements on the map.

 Information presented in this block can be divided into 3 categories: information on the chosen element, general information on orders, and general information on routes.